-In February, GeoEx arranged an extensive journey through Guatemala for Michael Anderson.
+In February, GeoEx arranged an extensive journey Guatemala adventure for Michael Anderson.
 After Michael’s return to the US, we contacted him to talk about how his trip had gone, what conditions were like traveling to and within Guatemala now, and if he would recommend this trip to others.
 His exuberant responses are inspiring, and we are thrilled to present our wanderlust-whetting conversation here!

 Where did you travel to in Guatemala and when were you there?

 I went to Antigua, Comalapa, Lake Atitlán, Livingston, Petén, and Guatemala City.
 I was there from February 4–21, 2021.

 In terms of Covid preparations and practices, how was your experience preparing for and traveling to Guatemala?